jayzpl/fromJSONtoDB/README.md

 3. Then install needed libraries: pip install click pip install peewee
-4. Download this repository
+4. Download this repository.
-5. In script.py you can set name of database or json file
+5. In script.py you can set name of database or json file.
+6. Type python script.py load-json  to run the code.

 Available commands (type in the terminal):
 1.  python script.py --help                                    +That will show all available commands.